perrystreetsoftware/react-native-rtmpview/README.md

 * [LaiFeng iOS Live Kit](https://github.com/LaiFengiOS/LFLiveKit) - Popular library in terms of stars (3k+) but not updated since 2016, so effectively abandoned.
 * [VideoCore](https://github.com/jgh-/VideoCore-Inactive) - Popular (1k+ stars), but library abandoned in 2015.
 * [react-native-nodemediaclient](https://github.com/NodeMedia/react-native-nodemediaclient) - The underlying native library is very limited and is still emerging in popularity (100+ stars).
 It does not surface as many playback events or provide as much configurabilty as other RTMP streaming libraries.
+* [VLCKit](https://code.videolan.org/videolan/VLCKit) - Publishes MobileVLCKit, which does work in iOS, but does not give enough configuration options and does not allow customization of the video buffer.
+This makes the library unreliable when playing back an RTMP stream that is flaky and leads to an extreme lag between the playback time and the live video time.
 * [KSYLive_iOS](https://github.com/ksvc/KSYLive_iOS) - Growing in popularity (500+ stars) and updated very recently (in 2018)

 As a result, we elected to base our implementation for RTMP in React Native on the actively-maintained KSYLive_iOS library, because it was both the most full-featured and still actively maintained.